gift-surg/NiftyMIC/README.md

 # Volumetric MRI Reconstruction from Motion Corrupted 2D Slices

 This is a research-focused toolkit developed within the [GIFT-Surg](http://www.gift-surg.ac.uk/) project to reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.
 The framework relies on slice-to-volume registration algorithms for motion correction and reconstruction-based Super-Resolution (SR) techniques for the volumetric reconstruction.
 The entire reconstruction pipeline is programmed in Python by using a mix of SimpleITK, WrapITK and standard C++ITK.
-Several functions are added to the standard ITK package and wrapped so that they are available in Python.

 If you have any questions or comments (or find bugs), please drop an email to @mebner (`michael.ebner.14@ucl.ac.uk`).